Rates and Fees for Passes, Tickets and Registrations

 Chautauqua Institution offers mobility scooter and wheelchair rentals between May 1–September 30, and while the Athenaeum Hotel is open for regular operations.
 Quantity is limited and early reservations are recommended.
 For more information, please contact Chautauqua’s Information Office at 716-357-6250 (Option 7).
 Guests at the Athenaeum Hotel can reserve devices when booking their rooms, or please call 800-821-1881 or email firstname.lastname@example.org.
 Rates and rental procedures are available at chq.org/mobility.

 Institution Dock Prices, Mooring and Boat Registration (rates valid until 8/27/23)

 Chautauqua Institution offers mooring in an assigned space.
 Vessels moored at an Institution or private dock are required to purchase and display a current registration sticker.
 The mooring rental period needs to match the dates on an accompanying gate pass.

-- Mooring Renewals and Reassignments: Need to be purchased by March 16 to reserve the prior season assignment.
-Reassignment requests are due March 16; send to firstname.lastname@example.org.
-Notification by docks staff begins June 1.
+Mooring Renewals and Reassignments: Purchase by March 14 to reserve the prior season assignment.
+Reassignment requests are due March 14; send to email@example.com.
+Notification by docks staff begins May 1.